Space missions & instrumentation

 4MOST - Massive spectroscopic surveys of the Milky Way and the Universe

-Researchers include: Thomas Bensby, Sofia Feltzing, Gregory Traven, David Hobbs, Paul McMillan, Ross Church, Nils Ryde.
+Researchers include: Thomas Bensby, Ross Church, David Hobbs, Michal Pawlak, Nils Ryde

-The 4MOST consortium is building a massively multiplex spectrograph with which we will observe tens of millions of stars in the Milky Way to obtain their stellar properties, including elemental abundances, temperatures, stellar ages and orbits within the Galaxy.
-With such such data we will be able to trace the formation history of our home galaxy.
+The 4MOST consortium is building a massively multiplex spectrograph which will sit at ESO's VISTA telescope in Chile.
+With 4MOSt we will be able to observe tens of millions of stars in the Milky Way and obtain their stellar properties, including elemental abundances, temperatures, stellar ages and orbits.
+With this data we will be able to trace the formation history of our home galaxy.

 WEAVE - a massively multiplex spectrograph for the William Herschel Telescope and associated surveys